octimot/StoryToolkitAI/docs/architecture/current-ui-coupling.md

 storytoolkitai/ui/menu.py
 ```

-File and symbol names are used instead of fixed line numbers because the larger
-source files change frequently.
+File and symbol names are used instead of fixed line numbers because the larger source files change frequently.

 # Current dependency picture

-After the completed processing-to-UI separation work, the central relationship
-looks approximately like this:
+After the completed processing-to-UI separation and queue-boundary work, the central relationship looks approximately like this:

 ```text
 __main__.py